martinfriman/tretton37-code-assignment/colleagues/README.md

 - Sort by name and office
 - Filter by name and office
 - Use Typescript (or similar, no any’s!)
+- End-to-end testing (with an existing framework)
-- Integration tests of components
+- Unit tests for existing functionality (reasonable coverage)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.